 The arrival of Tom Purves from BMW (GB) as Rover Group’s new Sales and Marketing Director in June 1996 initiated BMW’s objective to develop the Rover brand’s concept and direction to become a more premium proposition in the medium and executive market sectors.
 As much as he had a keen eye for stylish design and loved traditional elements of the Rover history, he felt the image was passé and the brand itself more associated with comfort and discounted fleet deals.

-The R3-generation Rover 200 Series had been launched in October 1995 and with its more youthful interpretation of Rover’s recognized design cues aimed at appealing to a younger buyer, clearly offered that opportunity.
+The R3-generation Rover 200 Series had been launched in October 1995 and, with its more youthful interpretation of Rover’s recognised design cues aimed at appealing to a younger buyer, clearly offered that opportunity.
 Ever mindful of parent company BMW’s concerns, Rover’s executives felt they could still deliver a bespoke and meaningful heritage-based performance model to aid these marketing aspirations.

 Adding an historic link

-Tom Purves, himself a keen historic motor racing fan, suggested a potential link with British Racing Motors (B.R.M.) who had been involved with the Rover Company Ltd in building and campaigning the gas turbine Rover-BRM at Le Mans 24-hour race in 1963 and 1965.
+Tom Purves, himself a keen historic motor racing fan, suggested a potential link with British Racing Motors (BRM) which had been involved with the Rover Company Limited in building and campaigning the gas turbine Rover-BRM at Le Mans 24-hour race in 1963 and 1965.
 He put the idea to Nick Stephenson, Engineering Director, and Geoff Upex, Design Director, suggesting that British Racing Green with orange would look dramatic.
-The idea quickly gained support from them and the Design organization.
+The idea quickly gained support from them and the design organisation.

 Martin Peach, Chief Designer for Colour, Trim and Special Editions lead the project and asked David Woodhouse, a new young designer within the team to think of ways to develop a cosmetic sports image for a special Rover based on the 200Vi.

-David produced a number of images showing colour variations in the front grille treatment, evoking the grand prix team’s identity colour scheme before sponsorship became prevalent in the early 1970s.
-The dark green rendition of British Racing Green together with an orange nose band – the corporate colour of BRM’s owner, the Rubery Owen Corporation – had been a prominent team colour identity since the French Grand Prix in June 1963.
+David produced a number of images showing colour variations in the front grille treatment, evoking the colour scheme used by Grand Prix team before sponsorship became prevalent in the early 1970s.
+The dark green rendition of British Racing Green together with an orange nose band – the corporate colours of BRM’s owner, the Rubery Owen Corporation – had been a prominent team colour identity since the French Grand Prix in June 1963.